Nigerian banks incur $1billion in loan losses, blame macro-economic conditions

 Despite these grim figures, commercial banks have maintained non-performing loan ratios that are within regulatory limits.
 GTB, Zenith Bank, UBA, and FBN Holding reported NPL ratios of 4.6%, 3.9%, 3.3%, and 4.3%, respectively.

-For example, four banks within the FUGAZ group (excluding Access Bank) reported a combined N1.3 trillion from forex revaluation gains, primarily from swaps and non-deliverable forwards.
+- For example, the FUGAZ which is an acronym for FBNH, UBA, GTB, Access Bank, and Zenith Bank, reported a combined N1.6 trillion from forex revaluation gains, primarily from swaps and non-deliverable forwards.

-This is a significant leap from just N16 billion over the same period in 2022.
+- This is a significant leap from just N68 billion reported over the same period in 2022.

 Leave a Reply

-Note: This article was updated to reflect new information.